huananfshi/16s_microbiome_analysis_workflow/README.md

 # [16s_microbiome_analysis_workflow](https://github.com/huananfshi/16s_microbiome_analysis_workflow)
 ### An example to analyze 16s microbiome sequences for taxonomy and functional prediction.
+**This is a tutorial to analyze 16s microbiome data from raw sequences.** (See my [other repository](https://github.com/huananfshi/microbiome_multiomics_analysis_workflow) for analysis of whole genome shotgun sequencing) **Here I used centered log-ratio transformation methods and Aitchison distance instead of tranditional rarefaction cutoff and unifrac/bray-curtis dissimilarity.** (See [Gloor *et al.*](https://www.frontiersin.org/articles/10.3389/fmicb.2017.02224/full) for more information.)
+**If you are reading this, I assume that you have some basic understanding of using Python, R, and Shell.
+If you want to know more about packages I used here, please go to their websites.
+Some codes can be simplified.
+There are several repeated steps that can be combined if run this workflow in order.**(i.e. use `asv_taxa.biom` as input to PICRUSt2 might generate stratified gene tables with taxonomic annotations.)
+**Modify these code to best suit for your needs.**
 1. required package:
   * Python: `scipy`, `pands`, `statsmodels`
   * R: `vegan`, `DADA2`, `ALDEx2`, `biomformat`, `ComplexHeatmap`, `RColorBrewer`